nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 * `DATE_OF_JOINING` must be in yyyy-MM-dd format.
 E.g. `2020-09-1`.
 * `SALARY` must be a positive integer.
 E.g. `4000`, `3000`.
 * `TAG` must be alphanumeric.
 E.g. `Founder`, `l33tCoder`.
 * All existing tags for this employee record will be removed if `TAG` is not provided in the `[t/TAG]` parameter.
-E.g. `edit 1 t/`
+E.g. `edit 1 t/`.
 * Editing tags will remove all existing tags for this employee record.
-E.g. If an employee record 1 has tags `Mentor` and `l33tCoder`, `edit 1 t/WiseGuy` will result in this employee record only having the tag `WiseGuy`
+E.g. If an employee record 1 has tags `Mentor` and `l33tCoder`, `edit 1 t/WiseGuy` will result in this employee record only having the tag `WiseGuy`.

 Example of usage:
 * `edit 1 p/91821748 s/8000 t/Mentor t/l33tCoder`